bm424/bm424.github.io/src/markdowns/build_day_5.md

 I'll probably next write when I've got a working prototype, because for now the whole thing is very much in the set-up phase.
 Until then.

+Note to self: build a table of contents for this page as well.
+Perhaps even some smooth scrolling, idk.